Tracking cookies

 Note: a general purpose such as 'improving the services' is not specific enough.

-Give your website visitors information about the type of third parties that you provide the personal data to.
+State information about the number and types of recipients to whom you provide personal data.
 State the names of advertising networks, any social media and other parties that place tracking cookies through your website.
 Also state the names of the cookies and information about the purpose of the processing.

 Inform visitors about the retention period for each separate cookie.
 Check the service life of the tracking cookies that are placed through your website.
 Then assess whether the retention period is necessary for the purpose.